MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ### Standard connectors

 The [standard connectors](/connectors/connector-reference/connector-reference-standard-connectors) entitlement is needed to add a standard connector to a cloud flow and trigger it.
-It is included in both [seeded plans](#seeded-plans) and [standalone plans](#standalone-plans).
+It is included in all [seeded plans](#seeded-plans) and all [standalone plans](#standalone-plans).
 We're continuously adding more standard connectors.

 ### Premium connectors

 The [premium connectors](/connectors/connector-reference/connector-reference-standard-connectors) entitlement is needed to add a premium connector to a cloud flow and trigger it.
-It is included in the [standalone plans](#standalone-plans) but not in the [seeded plans](#seeded-plans) (except if the cloud flow is in context of an app - details in [Compare Power Automate plans](#compare-power-automate-plans)).
+It is included in the Power Automate Premium user-license, the Power Automate Process capacity-license and the Power Automate Hosted Process capacity-license.
+It can also be included in some [seeded plans](#seeded-plans) when the cloud flow is in context of an app (details in [Compare Power Automate plans](#compare-power-automate-plans)).

 ### Custom connectors

 The [custom connectors](/connectors/custom-connectors) entitlement is needed to create a connector with its own triggers and actions when an app / a service does't have a prebuilt connector.
-It is included in the [standalone plans](#standalone-plans) but not in the [seeded plans](#seeded-plans).
+It is included in the Power Automate Premium user-license, the Power Automate Process capacity-license and the Power Automate Hosted Process capacity-license.
+It can also be included in some [seeded plans](#seeded-plans) when the cloud flow is in context of an app (details in [Compare Power Automate plans](#compare-power-automate-plans)).

 ### Robotic process automation